 Bridges, subways and walls

-We're responsible for the maintenance of over 70 bridges within Southwark.
-This includes Willowbrook Bridge, Commercial Way Bridge and the Neate Street footbridge in Burgess Park.
+We're responsible for the maintenance of over 70 bridges within Southwark, including Willowbrook Bridge, Commercial Way Bridge and the Neate Street footbridge in Burgess Park.

 Some bridges and subways within Southwark are owned and maintained by other organisations.
 If you're concerned about possible damage to the structures listed below, use the relevant organisation links to contact them directly: